DanielBuilesG/Tarea1_ARSWI_DanielBuiles/README.md

 * 0.1
     * Initial Release
     * may ignore very specific characters and count them as loc
-    *

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed - see the LICENSE.md file for details